Milwaukee: Government and politics

 Milwaukee has been a Democratic stronghold for more than a century at the federal level.
 At the local level, Socialists often won the mayorship and (for briefer periods) other city and county offices during much of the first sixty years of the 20th century.
 The city is split between seven State Senate districts, each of which is divided between three state Assembly districts.
 All but four state legislators representing the city are Democrats; the four Republicans—two in the State Assembly and two in the State Senate—represent outer portions of the city that are part of districts dominated by heavily Republican suburban counties.
 In 2008, Barack Obama won Milwaukee with 77% of the vote.
 Tim Carpenter (D), Lena Taylor (D), Robyn Vining (D), LaTonya Johnson (D), Chris Larson (D), Alberta Darling (R), and Dave Craig (R) represent Milwaukee in the State Senate; Daniel Riemer (D), JoCasta Zamarripa (D), Marisabel Cabrera (D), David Bowen (D), Jason Fields (D), LaKeshia Myers (D), Sara Rodriguez (D), Dale P. Kooyenga (R), Kalan Haywood (D), David Crowley (D), Evan Goyke (D), Jonathan Brostoff (D), Christine Sinicki (D), Janel Brandtjen (R), and Mike Kuglitsch (R) represent Milwaukee in the State Assembly.

 Milwaukee makes up the overwhelming majority of Wisconsin's 4th congressional district.
 The district is heavily Democratic, with victory in the Democratic primary often being considered tantamount to election.
 The district is currently represented by Democrat Gwen Moore.
 A Republican has not represented a significant portion of Milwaukee in Congress since Charles J. Kersten lost his seat in the 5th district in 1954 to Democrat Henry S. Reuss.
 The small portions of the city extending into Waukesha and Washington counties are part of the 5th District, represented by Republican Scott L. Fitzgerald.

-Milwaukee's Mexican Consultate serves 65 counties in Wisconsin and the Upper Peninsula of Michigan.
+Milwaukee's Mexican Consulate serves 65 counties in Wisconsin and the Upper Peninsula of Michigan.